zevv/npeg/README.md

 Here are some things I'd like to have implemented one day.
 Some are hard and require me to better understand what I'm doing first.
 In no particular order:

-- IR Optimizations: There are various known optimizations that can be applied to the code generation stage as described in the original paper by Ierusalimschy (notably head fails and delayed captures), but for sake of code simplicity and correctness I have not yet implemented those.

 - Left recursion: There are known methods to allow PEGs to handle limited left recursion.
 I don't have a good understanding of these algorithms yet, I'll leave this for a wet and rainy autumn holiday.